 An attorney at law is a person who practices law.
 In most common law jurisdictions, including England and Wales and most of those in the Commonwealth and United States (excluding Louisiana), two paths of qualification lead to being recognized as an attorney: education or apprenticeship.
 Requirements for becoming a lawyer vary widely throughout different jurisdictions, but legal education is generally required.

 In some states prosecutors are elected by district; in others, they are appointed.
 Either way, becoming a prosecutor will generally require at least one year of post-bachelor’s experience in criminal justice.
 During law school, students can pursue an internship with a prosecutor’s office to gain some experience before making a career switch.
-The typical pay for a prosecutor is between $60K and $100K per year.
+The typical pay for a prosecutor is between 100K per year.

 The legal profession encompasses all jobs within the legal system of a country.
 This includes work in law firms, and government and public sector jobs such as judicial posts and police officers.
 Even those not directly involved in litigation may help with research or provide support for those who are.
 Some lawyers also specialize in particular areas of law (known as ‘areas of practice’).
 For example Banking; Intellectual Property; Tax; Criminal Law etc.